 Count the number of installed packages

-To find out how many packages are installed on your system you can use the same command as before but instead of redirecting the output to a file you can pipe it to the
+To find out how many packages are installed on your system, use the same command as before but instead of redirecting the output to a file, pipe it to the

 sudo rpm -qa | wc -l

-The output above shows that there are 603 packages installed in the system.
+The output above shows that there are 603 packages installed.

 Feel free to leave a comment if you have any questions.